Don Tompkins: Early years

-Don Tompkins was born in Everett, Washington on November 1, 1933 to two teachers.
+Don Tompkins was born in Everett, Washington on November 1, 1933, to two teachers.
 His sister Merrily, who would also go on to become a jewelry artist, was born in 1947.
 Tompkins studied jewelry at Everett High School in Everett, Washington, where he was a student of the influential metalsmith Russell Day.

 In 1952 he married Marilyn Hopkins.

-From 1953–1954 he took classes with Day at Everett Junior Community College, and also worked as his teaching assistant during that time.
+From 1953 to 1954 he took classes with Day at Everett Junior Community College, and also worked as his teaching assistant during that time.
 Day served as a mentor and supporter of Tompkins' interest in jewelry, providing him with his first set of tools and materials.

 With Day's encouragement, Tompkins submitted work to, and was accepted by, the 1954 Northwest Craftsmen's Exhibition.
 Tompkins' jewelry in the exhibition reflected the Modernist aesthetic of the time which prioritized organic shapes for bracket watches, necklaces, brooches and rings.

 That year, Tompkins transferred to the University of Washington, Seattle to study with Ruth Pennington, another influential Pacific Northwest craftswoman.
 He received his B.A. in Art Education in 1956 and his M.F.A. in Design (metal, jewelry, and sculpture) from Central Washington in 1958.

 Career

 Early career

-From 1956–57, Tompkins taught crafts at Edmonds High School in Edmonds, Washington followed by a part-time instructor's position in art education at the University of Washington, Seattle from 1957–58.
-He then returned to Everett Junior College to teach design, jewelry, and drawing from 1958–63 while simultaneously making jewelry and exhibiting in local exhibitions.
+From 1956 to 1957, Tompkins taught crafts at Edmonds High School in Edmonds, Washington followed by a part-time instructor's position in art education at the University of Washington, Seattle from 1957 to 1958.
+He then returned to Everett Junior College to teach design, jewelry, and drawing from 1958 to 1963 while simultaneously making jewelry and exhibiting in local exhibitions.
 In 1960, Tompkins attended a summer session of graduate work at the School for American Craftsman in Rochester, New York.
 Three years later he moved with his family to Syracuse, New York to attend Syracuse University for graduate work in art education.
 He remained there until 1966, exhibiting his jewelry in the shows American Jewelry Today (1963 and 1967) at the Everhart Museum in Scranton, Pennsylvania and Jewelry 64 at the State University of New York, Plattsburgh.